 Learn about actions you can take to help reduce the greenhouse gas emissions that cause climate change, and learn how you can prepare yourself and your property for hazards such as more severe storms caused by climate change.
 Visit Climate Actions for Calgarians.

-Financial incentives for businesses and nonprofit organizations
+Programs for businesses and non-profits

 - Alberta Ecotrust – Climate Innovation Fund